grabmy/react-native-simple-tween/README.md

 - Adding tests with command "npm test"
 - Improve event system with cycle and repeat events
 - Rename delay to startDelay

-## TODO

 - Add cycleDelay, endDelay and repeatDelay

+## Todo in the next version

+- Add smooth option to damp velocity
 - Function to disable requestAnimationFrame
 - Add test to check disable requestAnimationFrame
-- Add tests to new delays
 - Animate deg and px string
 - Implement deep values in objects / arrays to be animated
-- Add smooth option to damp velocity
 - Add sequence animation with names
 - Test with continuous loop for several hours
 - Implement a function to add a value
 - Don't trigger update when values did not change

-## PENDING
+## Pending analysis

 - Synchronize animation in a group
 - Synchronize start between SimpleTween instances